 Aside from the Poison Garden, the Blarney Castle grounds house numerous more traditional gardens containing plants that won’t seriously harm or kill you, so be sure to take time to explore them.
 Enjoy the lovely waterfalls as well.

 The Blarney House is an impressive mansion 200 meters from the castle.
-It was originally built in 1874, but has since been beautifully restored.
+It was originally built in 1874, and has since been beautifully restored.

-Visitors are allowed to tour the house during the summer months, but it was closed when we visited in February.
+Visitors are allowed to tour the house during the summer months, but it was closed when we were there in February.

 Whether Sam and I are more eloquent after kissing the stone remains to be seen, but we enjoyed visiting Blarney Castle regardless!